Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The HooToo is also designed extremely well.
 It features a catchy design aesthetic with a rubberized grip around its square body that makes it easy to hold.
 You’ll also get rubberized flaps that cover the ports to keep them free of dust and other debris.
 More importantly, the Titan travel router gives you a whopping 10,400 mAh battery.
 This way, you’ll get the longest battery life possible out of your travel router, which is a nice plus to have when traveling.
 For more storage options, check out our best external hard drives buying guide.

-A travel router is a networking device that allows you to connect other devices like computers, smartphones, and tablets, to the internet.
-These portable devices connect to a wired internet connection to create a wireless internet signal which your wireless devices can use.
+A travel router, like the leading 4G LTE router, is a networking device that allows you to connect other devices like computers, smartphones, and tablets, to the internet.
+These portable types of routers connect to a wired internet connection to create a wireless internet signal that your wireless devices can use.

 When it comes to core functionality and operation, travel routers don’t differ too much from traditional Wi-Fi routers.
 Both devices connect to a modem via an Ethernet cable and create wireless signals to which your home devices can connect.
 They also create an additional security layer for your connected devices, although home routers typically offer much more security than travel routers.